HomeBankingEssential Things You Need To Know About Checks

 Parts of A Check

-Name and Address
+1. Name and Address

-Date
+2. Date

 This is where you are going to write the date today.
 Just a tip for you, it is best if you use only one format when writing the date.
-It helps you know if one of the checks are forged since it has a different date format.
+It helps you know if one of the checks is forged since it has a different date format.

-Pay to the order of
+3. Pay to the order of

 Otherwise known as the payee, the pay to the order of blank space is where you write the company or person who will be receiving the money.
 If you are going to withdraw for yourself, write “cash” on the blank.

-Numeric Amount Box
+4. Numeric Amount Box

-Written Amount
+5. Written Amount

 After the numeric amount box, write the amount in words.
 Start at the line’s left edge and by the time you are finished, draw a simple line on the remaining space until you hit the word “dollars.”
 In case the numbers written on the numeric amount box is unreadable or different from what’s written, the written amount will become the right amount of money that the bank will honor.

-Bank Name
+6. Bank Name

 It is where the bank that holds your account is placed.

-Memo Field
+7. Memo Field

 Writing on this part is optional.
 You can use it to remember what you are using the check for by briefly writing a description.

-Signature line
+8. Signature line

 The check will only become official once you sign it.
 It allows the bank to release the amount of money to the payee.

-Check Number
+9. Check Number

 The check number helps you keep track of your payments.
-Whenever you write a check, don’t forget to record the check date, number, payee’s name and the total amount in the check register.
+Whenever you write a check, don’t forget to record the check date, number, payee’s name, and the total amount in the check register.
 Make sure also that you calculate your check balance.

-Account Number
+10. Account Number

 Your 10-digit account number is unique.
 It will tell the bank which accounts the money is going to come from.

-Routing Number
+11. Routing Number

 Lastly, the bank routing number identifies which bank has issued the check.
 When setting up direct deposit, you will need this number.
 A direct deposit allows the Department of Defense or your employer to directly and electronically deposit your paycheck to your bank account without the need to give you a paper check.